bleds1/bleds1.github.io/_posts/2023-01-27-getting-started-with-doom-emacs-p1.md

 [Rainer Koenig's Videos on Org-mode](https://piped.kavin.rocks/playlist?list=PLVtKhBrRV_ZkPnBtt_TD1Cs9PJlU0IIdE)

-_(This post is a slightly re-edited version of one that first appeared on [Substack](https://pigmentandpixels.substack.com/p/a-beginners-guide-getting-started) Until I get comments setup on this blog if you want to leave one it's best to do it there or via the email below_)
+_(This post is a slightly re-edited version of one that first appeared on [Substack](https://pigmentandpixels.substack.com/p/a-beginners-guide-getting-started) Until I get comments setup on this blog if you want to leave one it's best to do it there or via the email or socials below_)